 Harvard Prof. Henry Louis Gates Jr., who made headlines when he was arrested by an Irish police officer while trying to break into his own locked home, is also a descendent of Niall of the Nine Hostages — and is related to the cop who booked him!

-The story of Niall of the Nine Hostages is already the stuff of legend, which has been passed on to countless Irish schoolchildren over the years.
+The story of Niall of the Nine Hostages is already the stuff of legend, passed on to countless Irish schoolchildren over the years.

 The supposedly fearless leader battled the English, the Scots, the French and even the Romans, and struck fear into the heart of his enemies.
 His dynasty lasted for centuries, continuing up until the Elizabethan conquest of Ireland at the end of the 16th century.